TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

 Clear cache
 ===========

-TCE also has an API for clearing the cache tables of TYPO3:
+DataHandler also has an API for clearing the cache tables of TYPO3:

 Syntax